pygs/p2p/README.md

 # p2p
 P2P network written in python.
+90% of this project has been done in the classroom at school, because lessons were too boring
 ###Funcs:
   - class Connection:
     - init(path, ip(as string), port(as int), timeout=0.5) : getting path to file with peers and timeout(for socket connection, not required, 0.5s as default) as float in seconds, returns nothing